 Amy DiBona, PhD

-Dr. DiBona is an experienced research scientist with a PhD in Biochemistry and prior training at Harvard Medical School, UMASS Medical School, and the University of Vermont.
+DiBona is an experienced research scientist with a PhD in biochemistry and prior training at Harvard Medical School, UMASS Medical School, and the University of Vermont.
 She has experience in a wide range of microbiology testing methods including PCR, molecular cloning, fluorescence polarization, immunofluorescence, spectroscopy, confocal microscopy, and cell culture.
-Dr. DiBona’s work at EDGE plays an integral role in the production process.
-As a 503B Outsourcing Facility, EDGE is held to CGMP standards, one of the major components of which is the extensive testing of every product.
-With a catalog of over 100 standard products, and a policy of testing every batch, the EDGE microbiology team has a tremendous responsibility to our customers and their patients to ensure every dose is safe for use.
+DiBona’s work at Edge Pharma plays an integral role in the production process.
+As a 503B Outsourcing Facility, Edge is held to CGMP standards, one of the major components of which is the extensive testing of every product.
+With a catalog of more than 100 standard products, and a policy of testing every batch, the Edge Pharma microbiology team has a tremendous responsibility to our customers and their patients to ensure every dose is safe for use.

 BM Zee, BM, AB DiBona, AA Alekseyenko, CA French, and MI Kuroda.
 The Oncoprotein BRD4-NUT Generates Aberrant Histone Modification Patters.
 PLoS One (2016) 11 (10).